πΈπΈ South Sudan

 Armed conflict is ongoing and includes fighting between various political and ethnic groups.
 Weapons are readily available to the population.
 In addition, cattle raids occur throughout the country, often leading to violence.

-Journalists regularly report being harassed in South Sudan and many have been killed while covering the conflict.
+Journalists regularly report being harassed in South Sudan.
+Many have been killed while covering the conflict.
 Reporting in South Sudan without the proper documentation from the South Sudanese Media Authority is illegal.
 Any journalistic work there is very dangerous.

 Crime